nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="tool-dissociation"></a> Tool Dissociation

 A tool identified by its concept id can be dissociated from collections through a list of collection concept revisions similar to tool association requests.
+Tool dissociation requires that user has update permission on INGEST_MANAGEMENT_ACL for either the collection's provider, or the service's provider.

 ```
 curl -XDELETE -i -H "Content-Type: application/json" -H "Echo-Token: XXXXX" %CMR-ENDPOINT%/tools/TL1200000008-PROV1/associations -d \